Trail of the Pink Panther: Soundtrack

-Critical and commercial reception
+Release

+The film was released in the United Kingdom from 16 December 1982.
+It opened in the United States on 17 December 1982.

+Reception

 The film was a critical failure.
 Although the film was marketed as a tribute to Sellers, the sequel was universally disdained.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 23% based on 13 reviews, with an average score of 4.30/10.
 On Metacritic, the film has a weighted average score of 43 out of 100 based on 8 critics, indicating "mixed or average reviews".

-It was released for Christmas 1982 and grossed only $9 million – $22,971,889.12 in 2017 dollars ($1,341,695 on opening weekend in 800 theaters; $3,247,458 on opening week) against its $6 million budget.
+It was released for Christmas 1982 and grossed only $9 million – $27,294,248.70 in 2022 dollars ($1,341,695 on opening weekend in 800 theaters; $3,247,458 on opening week) against its $6 million budget.
 In contrast, the previous film in the series, Revenge of the Pink Panther, had made over $49 million.
 Nonetheless, it was soon followed by a further Pink Panther film, Curse of the Pink Panther, which was shot concurrently with Trail.
 That film did not feature Peter Sellers at all (with the exception of some archival voice work, for which he was not given credit) and instead featured Ted Wass as Clouseau's replacement Clifton Sleigh.
 The latter film was also a critical and commercial disaster.